How Teens Can Convince Parents to Let Them Get a Driver's License

 Offer Your Parents a Bribe

 This isn't as insidious as it sounds.
 Think of it as a bargaining process.
 You want something (namely, your license) and you are willing to give them something in return.
 We've already mentioned the best bribe you can offer, paying for your insurance.
 But there are plenty of others.
-I'd suggest a few, but I don't know your parents.

-Think out of the box and come up with some ideas that would be uniquely appealing to them.
-Just be sure it's not something that they expect you to do already, like keeping your room clean, doing your homework, walking the dog, etc. Promising to do stuff that you are already supposed to do, only without complaining, won't cut it.
-And finally...
+You know your parents.
+Come up with some ideas that would be uniquely appealing to them.
+Just be sure it's not something that they expect you to do already, like keeping your room clean, doing your homework, walking the dog, cooking dinner every night, etc.

 This is as insidious as it sounds.
 Really.
 I suggest you use this one only if the other four have failed.

 Here's what you do.
-Make sure to schedule all of your extracurricular activities, all of those things that require your parents to chauffer you around (soccer practice, dance class, choir rehearsal, after-school job), at those times most inconvenient for them.
+Make sure to schedule all of your extracurricular activities, all of those things that require your parents to chauffeur you around (soccer practice, dance class, choir rehearsal, after-school job), at those times most inconvenient for them.
 Make it nearly impossible to be on time for anything else.
-Sooner or later it will dawn on them: they could avoid all of the hassles by just letting you driver yourself.
+Sooner or later it will dawn on them that they could avoid all of the hassles by just letting you drive yourself.

-Two important points to remember for this one.
-First, be annoying, don't act annoying.
-In fact, act like you sympathize with their problems and then finish by saying something like, "Gee, it's just too bad that I couldn't get to this [add the appropriate word here: meeting; practice; rehearsal] on my own."
+Two important points to remember for this one: First, be annoying, do not act annoying.
+In fact, act as if you sympathize with their problems and then finish by saying something like, "Gee, it is just too bad that I could not get to this [add the appropriate word here: meeting; practice; rehearsal] on my own."

 Second, and this is very important: Never tell your parents where you got this idea.